 How to treat chickenpox

-• For the fever and flu-like symptoms - DO NOT, under any circumstances, give a baby or child with chickenpox ibuprofen as it can cause serious skin infections.
+• For the fever and flu-like symptoms DO NOT under any circumstances, give a baby or child with chickenpox ibuprofen as it can cause serious skin infections.
 Stick to paracetamol.

 • There are a number of over the counter products and also make at home remedies to relieve the itching – speak to your pharmacist for more information and guidance on suitability for your child.